protocol/launchpad/content/en/curriculum/ipfs/content-addressing/index.md

 CIDs are unique strings.
 There must be a way to future proof the seemingly infinite amount of data that will be added on to the network.
 * Metadata about a hash (aka a prefix) + the hash itself = CID
 * The collection of “metadata prefixes” used in CIDs are part of the [Multiformats](https://multiformats.io/) library.
 * Currently, there are 2 different versions of CIDs in IPFS, CIDv0 & CIDv1, the currently widely accepted one being v1 CIDs.
-The version is also prefixed in the CID itself.
 * The Multiformat protocols ensure future-proof compatibility and standards if any algorithm needs to change.

 {{< youtube dWq0GNbLtUI>}}